Permissions control access to Projects, Collections, folders, and assets. They allow fine control over a user’s access to the functions of DF Studio.

 Configure User Permissions

-Each user account has a set of permissions which are granted when the account is created, and can be modified from the Settings screen under “Users and Teams”.
+Each user has a set of permissions which apply everywhere in the Library where custom permissions have not been defined.
+These are referred to as “base permissions”, and can be modified from the Settings screen under “Users and Teams”.

-Accounts with “Admin” status control all operations in a DF Studio account.
+Users with “Admin” status control all operations in a DF Studio account, including setting permissions for other users.
 Access to view and modify account settings or billing information may also be granted on this page.

 The Library section defines the user’s base permissions for the DF Studio account Library.
 (These permissions can be overridden for individual Library items, as described below.)
 The following roles grant a set of permissions automatically: